 If you are looking for a great air purifier to cover a smaller space up to 167 sq.ft, this model from Germ Guardian might catch your interest.

 Covering up to 167 sq. ft., this has the best true HEPA filter.
 It weighs only 7 pounds.
-With noise level of around 55 decibels—it’s not the quietest on my list—but is certainly within acceptable noise levels.
+With a noise level of around 55 decibels—it’s not the quietest on my list—but is certainly within acceptable noise levels.

 The Germ Guardian Air Purifier offers a lot of solid features, especially the combination of both True HEPA filter and UV-C light air filter, to help remove even the tiniest pollutant particles.
 Its Pre-filter traps dust, pet hair, and other large particles while extending the life of the HEPA filter.
 It comes with a CADR of 125 for Pollen, 118 for Dust, and 108 for Smoke.